ablakey/pointless.click/src/projects/minibot/index.md

 ### How do I develop on the Raspberry Pi?

 Raspberry Pis are comparatively slow.
 Very slow.
 You're best off doing as much development as possible elsewhere, and then running it on your Pi for compatibility and performance testing.
 This isn't always possible, however, as you might be doing work that requires the capabilities of the Pi, such as the camera, or the robot it is attached to.
 For managing code (that should all be in a repository such as GitHub!) you can just clone your code directly.
 For editing code in a quicker development cycle, check out a tool such as the Remote Development plugin for VSCode.

+### Why is Rust used in this project?

+I hummed and hawed over this for a while.
+The best introduction would be Python or Java (because it's already in-use by FIRST robotics programmers).
+But I thought this was an opportunity to dip our toes into the Rust world, given that opens up a lot of new horizons and gives young programmers some familiarity with the language.